frcode/python-ibmdb-wiki/APIs.md

 **Return Values**
+* On success,
-* On success, a tuple containing an IBM_DBStatement object followed by the parameters passed to the procedure, if any.
+    * A tuple containing an IBM_DBStatement object followed by the parameters passed to the procedure, if any.
+    * Or an IBM_DBStatement object if there are no parameters passed to procedure
 * On failure, the value `None`